Hacker0x01/docs.hackerone.com/docs/hackers/reputation.md

 +15 | Known as BOUNTY_MEDIUM. <br>Received when Bounty Amount ≥ mean - 1 standard deviation
 +10 | Known as BOUNTY_LOW. <br>Received when Bounty Amount < mean - 1 standard deviation

-Keep in mind that the first 10 bounties of a program will be rewarded the BOUNTY_MEDIUM reputation.
-After 10 bounties have been paid out, hackers will gain reputation through bounty according to the system above.
+Keep in mind that the first 10 bounties of a program will be rewarded the BOUNTY_LOW reputation.
+After 10 bounties have been paid out, a hacker’s reputation will be recalculated based on the standard deviation of the program’s mean bounty.

 ><i><b>Note:</b> We don't award reputation when rewarded with a bonus and not a bounty.</i>

 ### Effects of Retesting on Reputation
 If you participate in retesting a report, you'll receive +2 to your reputation.